nbeversl/urtext_docs/README.md

 `.%a., %b. %d, %Y, %I:%M %p`
 %%-END

-which creates timestamps like: <Tue., Jun.
-04, 2019, 08:51 PM>.
+which creates timestamps like: .
 The format can be customized in the project_settings node (see project_settings[project_settings](#project_settings)).
 For more information on `strftime` directives and options, see https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior.

+| Timeline View >>00k
+Timestamps

+Reliance on the operating system's file-created or file-modified date metadata is avoided, since it can be too easily and involuntarily overwritten under ordinary file system operations, such as copying and moving files or folders.

+Text between two angled brackets () is interpreted as a timestamp.

+To insert a timestamp in Sublime, press Control-Shift-O.

+Node timestamps are part of metadata (see Metadata[Metadata](#metadata)).
+Urtext also utilizes a "loose" parsing of inline timestamps, meaning they can be placed anywhere and will be recognized and parsed.

+Timestamps are read and written utilizing Python's `strftime` directives.
+The default format is:

+%%-PYTHON
+`.%a., %b. %d, %Y, %I:%M %p`
+%%-END

+which creates timestamps like: .
+The format can be customized in the project_settings node (see project_settings[project_settings](#project_settings)).
+For more information on `strftime` directives and options, see https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior.

-#### Timeline View
+| Timeline View >>00k

-Urtext will parse node timestamps along with inline timestamps into a project timeline.
-Press Ctrl-Shift-T or select Urtext: Show Timeline in the Sublime command palette.
-Each node and inline timestamp is shown in chronological order with nearby text.
-You can try it with this example project, but note that since many nodes in this document are undated, they have a default date of Thu., Jan.
-01, 1970, 12:00AM.

-As everywhere in a project, node IDs shown are links that can be opened using Ctrl-Shift-/.
 #### Time Zones

 Time zones are not required in timestamps.
 If no time zone is present, Coordinated Universal Time (UTC) is added by default for parsing and comparison purposes.
 To modify this default, set the `timezone` key in project settings to another valid value.
 (Timezone List ##### Timezone List